 For those interested in volunteering and becoming skilled mediators, a practicum is offered which includes mentoring, evaluation, observing and co-mediating, and on-going education (In-Services).
 Feel free to call us with any questions including the status of certification for Oregon.
-Our training meets the standards set forth nationally for mediators though no state certification is currently in place.
+Our training meets and exceeds the standards set forth nationally for mediators though no state certification is currently in place.

 Already Completed a Basic Mediation Training?

 If you are interested in becoming a volunteer with Neighbor-to-Neighbor and have already completed a 30+ hour Basic Mediation Training, please fill in the below form and submit to email@example.com

 Small claims courts all across Oregon offer free mediation services to plaintiffs and defendants prior to parties presenting their case before a judge.
 This training will cover how small claims mediation fits into the broader small claims court process, the implications of mediating in a court process, and the types of cases you will mediate the most in small claims court.
 Neighbor to Neighbor’s interactive approach means you will be participating in role plays meditations, group discussions, and activities throughout the training.

 Neighbor-to-Neighbor is proud to present an advanced training with Ted Lewis on the Restorative Justice principles and Victim-Offender Conferencing.
 Restorative justice is an approach to justice that focuses more on the harm done than the law broken.
 This training is required for all Neighbor to Neighbor mediators that wish to take Juvenile VOM or VOM cases.